antonmashko/envconf/readme.md

 - default - if nothing set this value will be used as field value;
 - required - on `true` checks that configuration exists in `flag` or `env` source;
 - description - field description in help output.
+- envconf - only for structs. override struct name for generating configuration name.

 ### Example